gtriggiano/envoy-authorization-service/docs/examples/ip-match-redis.md

-# IP Allow/Deny Redis Lookup
+# IP Match - Redis

 Use Redis for dynamic IP control based on behavioral analysis, threat intelligence, or partner management.